Skip to content

 In addition to completing the Occupational Health Questionnaire, you will need to be assessed in person by the University of Nottingham's Occupational Health provider, Optima Health.
 An appointment with Optima Health will take place during your first week.
 Please see your induction timetable for further details of the date and location.
 You will receive an email invitation directly from Optima Health detailing the date and time slot you will be required to attend.

-Occupational Health Guidance
+Occupation Health Guidance

-Access the Digital Services Getting Started guide
+Access the Digital Technologies Getting Started guide

-Digital Services Getting Started Guide
+Digital Technologies Getting Started Guide

-Laboratory coat information
+Laboratory coat and scrubs information

 If you have been offered a place on the A10L Medicine course, you will require a ‘Howie’ laboratory coat.
 During your induction weeks you will be asked to try on a lab coat to determine the correct size for you.
-The Lincoln Medical School provide funding only for one coat throughout Year 1 and 2 of your degree.
+Lincoln Medical School provide funding only for one coat throughout Year 1 and 2 of your degree.
 Please note that it is your responsibility to arrange to have your lab coat laundered, if this is required.

-Scrubs Information
+Scrubs

 Health Centre registration

 Once you have a confirmed place with us, you may wish to register with the on-campus surgery/Health Centre.
-Registration with the Health Centre can be done via a form which you can download from the website or obtain in person.
+Registration with the Health Centre can be done via a form, which you can download from the website or obtain in person.
 This can be completed prior to starting University, or during your first few weeks.
-For more information or to complete the registration form, please follow the link below.
+For more information or to complete the registration form, follow the link below.

 Health Centre Registration